evnix/codoforum-sso/README.md

 Single sign on for codoforum

-You have to **ONLY** edit file.php for SSO integration.
+You have to **ONLY** edit client.php for SSO integration.

-The `file.php` file is documented to help you with the setup.
+The `client.php` file is documented to help you with the setup.